peer/db/README.md

 (data) type.
 For example, there are `id` claims which are used to store external ID values. `prop` is a reference to a property document which describes the ID value.

-Which properties you use and how you use them to map your data to PeerDB Search documents is left to you.
-We do suggest that you first populate the index using core PeerDB Search properties.
+Which properties you use and how you use them to map your data to PeerDB documents is left to you.
+We do suggest that you first populate the index using core PeerDB properties.
 You can do that by running:

 ```sh